Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 22.214.171.124.
 Asset management service and investment advice.

 126.96.36.199.
-Sale and purchase of listed bonds and equities through the Nasdaq OMX Iceland system.
+Sale and purchase of listed securities and equities through the Nasdaq OMX Iceland system.

 188.8.131.52.
 Sale and purchase of unit shares in mutual funds managed by Landsbankinn's subsidiaries.